wrapperband/FeathercoinWalletGuide/README.md

 **HullCoin**

 Hull City Council announced in March 2014 the UK's first local government operated cryptocurrency, dubbed HullCoin.

-HullCoin was created by  Hull City Council's Financial Inclusion Support as a project to the alleviate the suffering in the Hull area.
+It was created by  Hull City Council's Financial Inclusion Support as a project to the alleviate the suffering in the Hull area.

-HullCoin was initially designed as a token that the needy could spend locally on essential items.
-It was also envisaged for use in reward schemes, such as to encourage  voluntary activities.
+HullCoin was initially perceived as a token that "the needy" could spend locally on essential items.
+It was also envisaged for use in reward schemes, such as  encouraging  voluntary activities.
 In this case it might be used against council tax bills.

-Hull coin was created with the advise of Feathercoin members and staff as well as initially, software forked from Feathercoin source code.
+Hull coin was created with the advise of Feathercoin members and staff as well as software forked from Feathercoin source code.

 http://www.coindesk.com/hullcoin-worlds-first-local-government-cryptocurrency/

 **Etherium**

+Etherium is a coin, similar to Feathercoin, where the miners also close smart contracts.

 Why can I only mine Etherium or Feathercoin with a GPU?
 It’s a question being asked a lot.
 In a similar move to Feathercoin, Etherium have followed Feathercoins lead and have also chosen a memory intensive mining algorithm in order to be ASIC resistant and redistributed.

-Etherium uses the ethash algorithm which, like Neoscrypt, requires a large amount of memory (currently over 1 GB and growing).
+Etherium uses the "ethash" algorithm which, like Neoscrypt, requires a large amount of memory (currently over 1 GB and growing).
 That is not cheap to parallelise because each additional processor also needs its own memory.